 Elizabeth Saunders, founder of Real Life E, stresses how important your responses are in shaping your employees' behavior, especially when things don't go according to plan.
 Reacting with anger or without consistency can make your employees doubt whether telling you the truth is a good idea.
 "You can encourage openness and honesty by responding calmly when they tell you something has not gone as you expected, talking through a plan for moving forward and agreeing on follow-up and accountability."

 "Before your management approach can be effective, it must be consistent," writes Jayson DeMers, founder and CEO of AudienceBloom.
 "You must reward the same behaviors every time they appear, discourage the same behaviors when they appear and treat every member of your team with an equal, level-headed view."

-Employees are quick to notice when management doesn't act consistently with the company's stated values, or when they fail to hold themselves to the same standards as their subordinates, adds Victor Lipman, founder of Howling Wolf Management Training.
+Employees are quick to notice when management doesn't act consistently, or when they fail to hold themselves to the same standards as their subordinates, adds Victor Lipman, founder of Howling Wolf Management Training.
 "Nothing demoralizes employees more quickly than seeing senior leaders act in a way they don't respect, and few things energize employees more than a senior team they admire."

 Build People Up

 The skills with which your employees come to you are a starting point, not an endpoint.
 You can get more out of your team by involving them in the big-picture goals of the company.
 When you speak to the height of your employees' abilities and reward them for reaching, you encourage them to develop themselves in line with the company's needs and access untapped, perhaps unseen human potential.